Game Overdose: A Look at Drug use Within Video Games

 Illicit Substances in Games

 Whether portrayed with gritty realism or eye-rolling cheesiness, it appears drugs in video games are here to stay.
 Our research reveals an intriguing glimpse into the role that both real and make-believe substances play in our favorite games.
 But injecting, consuming, and snorting illicit substances to gain strength or speed in a game is much different from doing so in real life.
 If you or someone you care about is losing their battle with drugs, get help today.
-Our knowledgeable staff is more than happy to help you start your path to a better future, contact us today at 561.631.9478.
+Our knowledgeable staff is more than happy to help you start your path to a better future, contact us today at [Direct].

 Methodology